Free store pickup is now available

 December Beekeeping Tips

-2. During quick hive inspections you will most likely see the size of the cluster diminish over time.
+2. During quick hive inspections, you will most likely see the size of cluster diminish over time.
 The bees will be clustering more and more tightly as the weather gets colder.
 But, you will also see a slow loss in population as the fall workers die.
 This is normal.
 Hives often lose strength over winter, thus the larger and stronger the hive going into winter the better.

 3. With the cold weather, you may notice your harvested honey beginning to crystallize.
 To re-liquefy, warm at 120 degrees for 24 hours.
 This can be done using a variety of methods, such as an old refrigerator or ice chest with light bulbs and a thermostat.

 4. Any hive that has less than 4 frames covered front and back with bees should be combined with another hive using the newspaper method.
 Eliminate the queen in the weak hive, and remove the lid of the hive you are going to join with.
 Place a sheet of newspaper over the hive, and place the box containing the bees from the weaker hive directly on top of the newspaper.
 Over a period of days, the bees will chew through the newspaper, and merge into one hive.
 This slow method of joining helps prevent fighting between the two hives.
 Here is a video showing this process!

 5. Add entrance reducers, remove queen excluders if you haven't already.
 Check out our article in the October edition outlining the details on each of these items, or our video on entrance reducers.

 6. Keep wax moth crystals on your stored comb.
 Check out our video on how to store comb!

 7. If your hive has been properly cared for and everything has gone right, you should have 8-16 frames of bees going into winter.
 A well fed hive, with virtually no mites, should easily survive the winter!
 Check out this video of a hive ready for winter!